shadosin/ata-week-1/shopping_cart_test_cases.md

       1. Call `updateQuantity()` with a different item name and positive quantity
    * THEN
       * `updateQuantity()` returns false
-      * ShoppingCart [test2: does or does not?] contain an item with the new itemName
+      * ShoppingCart does not contain an item with the new itemName
       * ShoppingCart still contains original item with original quantity

 1. **updateQuantity_withNegativeQuantity_isRejected**
    * **Description**: existing item and negative quantity - reject
    * GIVEN
       * ShoppingCart with one item
-      * [What else is given based on the test name?]
+      * negative item quantity
    * WHEN
       1. Call `updateQuantity()` with the same itemName but negative quantity
    * THEN